mhaidarhanif/rewinds/README.md

     - [ ] Bring your own favorite
 - [x] Database with Prisma ORM and MySQL on PlanetScale
   - [x] tRPC-style or GraphQL-style data models file structure
+- [x] Auth with Remix Auth using a session cookie
 - [x] Data validation with Zod for general and Zodix for Remix loader/action
 - [x] Form handling with Conform
   - [x] Check for unallowed usernames
+  - [x] Upload file to Uploadcare
   - [ ] Redirect to previous route
   - [ ] Password strength meter
-- [x] Auth with Remix Auth using a session cookie
 - [ ] Image hosting integration
 - [ ] Email delivery system
   - [ ] Transactional email with Mailjet/Resend and React Email